The Order of BAI-LEY

 Every builder bears responsibility for every machine and system they build and release.

-This precept applies to all builders, human or machine.
+This precept applies to all builders, operating through HI, MI, or combined systems.

 2. Source Law I